msteffan/fundamentals/04_chapter/02_lesson.md

 ```

 What this code does, fundamentally, is pretty simple - it takes in a number (representing a particular day of the week) and spits out a string containing the name of that day.
-However, this code is not easy to read, and a lot of code is repeated - for example, `} else if(dayNumber == X){` is repeated 7 times.
+However, this code is not easy to read, and a lot of code is repeated - for example,
+  `} else if(dayNumber == __ ){`
+is repeated 7 times.
 What's more, if we ever want to change the name of our `dayNumber` variable, we'll need to swap it out every times it appears, which is a bit of a pain.

 Enter the `switch` statement:
 ```